Azure/AppConfiguration/releaseNotes/MicrosoftAzureAppConfigurationFunctionsWorker.md

 ## Microsoft.Azure.AppConfiguration.Functions.Worker
 ### [Package (NuGet)](https://www.nuget.org/packages/Microsoft.Azure.AppConfiguration.Functions.Worker)

+### 5.2.0 - November 29, 2022
+* Updated `Microsoft.Extensions.Configuration.AzureAppConfiguration` reference to `5.2.0`.
+See the [release notes](./MicrosoftExtensionsConfigurationAzureAppConfiguration.md) for more information on the changes.

 ### 5.3.0-preview - July 27, 2022
 * Updated `Microsoft.Extensions.Configuration.AzureAppConfiguration` reference to `5.3.0-preview`.
 See the [release notes](./MicrosoftExtensionsConfigurationAzureAppConfiguration.md) for more information on the changes.